coding-collab03/assessment/README.md

 - Run backend and frontend in separate terminals.
 - The backend generates a PDF audit report and sends it by email using the configured SMTP credentials.
 - Make sure Node.js is installed before running either service.
+- Google Drive and Google Sheets require proper API setup and credentials in Google Cloud Console

 ## Limitations